sushantMoon/sl-paper-summaries/MIL-ASurveyOfProblemCharacteristicsAndApplications-2017-Carbonneau.md

 \end{cases}
 ```

-`(A review of multiple instance learning assumptions.
-J. Flouds, 2010)` gave an example for the above variant.
+[17] gave an example for the above variant.

 **Collective Assumption**